-Identifying storage capacity may seem trivial, but it can have a distinct effect on the chosen target server architecture.
-In particular, storage capacity must be weighed in concert with considerations such as fault domain risk tolerance.
-For example, if an organization is designing a small, half-pet-abyte cluster, minimum server fault domain recommendations will preclude the use of ultra-dense storage servers in the architecture.
+Identifying storage capacity may seem trivial, but it can have a significant effect on the chosen target server architecture.
+In particular, storage cluster's predicted capacity needs must be considered together with fault domain risk tolerance and other capabilities.
+For example, minimum server fault domain recommendations for a small half-petabyte cluster will prevent the use of ultra-dense storage servers in the architecture.
 Doing so avoids unacceptable fault domain risk on a small number of very large nodes.
 Table 2 lists broad server sizing trends, with typical types of servers categorized by both workload optimization and overall cluster size.